Santa Monica Parish Church (Minalin): Minalin Mural (1619)

 The "Minalin Mural" is 89 in wide and 113 in tall showing the flora and fauna of Minalin during the early 1600s.
-It is a tale of “prehistoric landscape of riverine communities", marshes and swamps with birds, agricultural land with damulag (carabao) and a farmer at the background.
+It is a tale of "prehistoric landscape of riverine communities", marshes and swamps with birds, agricultural land with damulag (carabao) and a farmer at the background.
 The map depicts the town as the seat of the Kapampangan region, according to a will by Francisco Malang Balagtas or Pansomun.

-The ancient painting is made of argamasa – a type of cement used during the period which is made of lime mortal, fine river sand, and egg whites.
+The ancient painting is made of argamasa – a type of cement used during the period which is made of lime mortar, fine river sand, and egg whites.
 The mural bears the date "1619", and is believed to have been made within five years of that date.

 The Moorish architecture is evidenced by the motifs: carved ornamental heads of bulig (mudfish), naga (dragon) and dapu (crocodile) – sacramental figures of the old Kapampangan religious belief system.
-Comparable to the Muslim Mindanao torogan, the spires of the bell towers depict a Moorish architecture, showing the Islamic faith of early Minaleños.
+Comparable to the Muslim Mindanao torogan, the spires of the bell towers depict a Moorish architecture, showing the Islamic faith of early Minalin residents.

 When the ceiling was renovated in 1939, the mural paintings on it were removed.
 Msgr.
 Pablo Díaz did the restoration of the church in 1982 while Fr.
 Rolando López renovated the convent in 1998.

 In November 2012, residents who evacuated to the convent because of floods destroyed the lower left portion of the ancient mural.
 Mayor Arturo Naguit restored and preserved the convent mural with the assistance of engineers from Mapúa Institute of Technology.

 Four capillas posas

 The many side and back minor altars of Santa Monica Church characterize it as one of the best examples of Baroque architecture in the Philippines.
-The four capillas posas are concrete arched structures used as “oratory stations” for the Blessed Sacrament during Christ the King, Corpus Christi and other events.
+The four capillas posas are concrete arched structures used as "oratory stations" for the Blessed Sacrament during Christ the King, Corpus Christi and other events.

 The capilla posa distinguishes Santa Monica Church as the only church in the Philippine that has these features fully preserved today.
-During the Hispanization of Minalin, these altars were used by Filipinos (termed by the Spaniards as Indios) as the church interior was reserved for “peninsulares” (full-blooded Filipino-Spaniards).
+During the Hispanization of Minalin, these altars were used by Filipinos (termed by the Spaniards as Indios) as the church interior was reserved for "peninsulares" (full-blooded Filipino-Spaniards).